 - Pour 50ml of Campari into the glass.
 Add an equal amount of prosecco, then top with soda water.

 - Stir lightly to mix, garnish with a slice of orange and serve.
-Saluti!
+Salute!

-What better way to complete this homage to Lazio, than with a heaping plate of smokey Pasta Carbonara?
-Rich morsels of creamy pasta and pancetta, plus punchy Campari and fizz, equals instant (vicarious) transportation to the Italian capital!
-For more ways to bring Rome to your home this summer, be sure to stop by our ‘Visit Lazio’ page here, and order from our limited edition Roman menu, available from the 20th - 26th July.
+What better way to complete this homage to Lazio, than a dish of one of Rome' classic pastas: the carbonara?
+Rich morsels of creamy pasta and pancetta, plus punchy Campari and fizz, equals instant (vicarious) transportation to the Italian capital.